alexk99/the_router/bras/bras_howto_eng.md

 <img src="http://therouter.net/images/bras/bras_howto_l3.png">

-Two static subinterfaces (VIF) configured in a router's configuration file are v3 and v20.
-V3 VIF connects TheRouter to the border router. v20 VIF connects TheTouter to H4 Linux network stack which runs on the same machine as TheRouter does,  but uses its own NICs.
+There are two static sub-interfaces (VIF) configured in a router's configuration file: v3 and v20.
+VIF v3 connects TheRouter to the border router.
+VIF v20 connects TheTouter to H4's Linux network stack running on the same machine but using its own NICs.

 # 4. Starting TheRouter, checking L2 and L3 connectivity.